0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Table of contents
 [The filter manager](#the-filter-manager)
+* Introduction to the filter manager
 * Interacting with the filter manager
-* Minifilter contexts
+* working and managing contexts

 [Caching & Paging I/O](#The-NT-cache-manager)
 * The NT cache manager
 * Cached write operation
-* A few words on paging I/O
+* Paging I/O

 [Detecting encryption](#Detecting-encryption)